-When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning state is equal to Link Closing, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Success.
+Remote Provisioning Link state is Link Closing: When a Remote Provisioning Server receives a Remote Provisioning Link Close message, and the Remote Provisioning Link state is Link Closing, then the Remote Provisioning Server shall respond with a Remote Provisioning Link Status message with the Status field set to Success.

 Note.
 Starting the PB-Remote Close Link procedure initiates additional behavior described in Section 4.4.5.5.3.5.